 While pain and suffering damages compensate you for subjective losses, they are often proven with objective evidence.
 Examples include:

-- medical records/medical bills showing the extent of medical treatment you received,
+- medical records/medical bills showing the extent of medical treatment you received, including rehab, and prescription records

-- x-rays,
+- x-rays

-- photos of property damage and physical injuries evidencing the severity of your injury,
+- photos of property damage and physical injuries evidencing the severity of your injury

-- before and after videos showing your activity level,
+- before and after videos showing your activity level

-- social media posts, texts, and emails,
+- social media posts, texts, and emails

-- evidence of lost work time, and
+- evidence of lost work time

-- expert testimony regarding medical suffering, bodily injury and/or brain injury, lost earning capacity, and anything else that could be relevant.
+- expert testimony regarding medical suffering, bodily injury and/or brain injury, lost earning capacity, and anything else that could be relevant

+In California, emotional distress is included in pain and suffering damages.
 “Emotional distress” refers to the mental impairment you suffer following a personal injury or accident.
-Examples of emotional distress may include:

 - fear,